kokoabim/vscode-development-driven-testing/README.md

 ## Known Issues

-Most, if not all, you can append "... (for now)." to the following.
+Most, if not all, of the following you can append "... (for now)".
 As in, these will be addressed.

 - A _lot_ is assumed.
 - Copies to clipboard.
-Does not generate, nor write to, files.
+Does not create, nor write to, files.
 - Does not account for public methods on base classes.
 - Does not take advantage of interfaces used on classes.
 - Not automatically using mocks where applicable.